 “I love the book.
 It is a wonderful thing you have made for the world.
 What an undertaking and may it be a success.
 You rock girl.”

 “I finally got a copy of the beautiful Arts and Artist coffee table book.
 It is most elegant and very unique.
-The quality is superior and of course the contents are marvlous!
+The quality is superior and of course, the contents are marvelous!
 It does inspire, and with that, Congratulations to you and everyone who made this huge project possible.
 Great job!!!
 Rated 10 of 10.”